 In our three tours of Italy we never seemed to have time to visit all of the historic places that have captured our interest.
 Rome, Florence, Pisa, and Venice are the, “must see, spend two weeks in each place and still not see it all” wonderment’s of Roman, Renaissance and Modern Italy.
 The smaller towns like Lucca, Orvieto and Fiesole have so much culture and history it is hard to imagine not visiting.
-In this section I hope some of the joy and wonder from my understanding of iconic Italian architecture comes through.
+In this section I hope some of the joy and wonder of iconic Italy comes through.

 SANTA MARIA della SALUTE,

 2012, graphite on paper, 14.5 x 19.5, $3300.

 From the outside, the two domes and two bell towers make this church a baroque icon of Venice.
 Under the main dome is the octagonal rotunda or nave where the 6 foot wide polished silver chandelier hangs over the polychrome marble mosaic floor.
 Called a ‘Minor Basilica’, the Chiesa Santa Maria della Salute (The church of Virgin Mary of Good Health) is located in the Dorsoduro district of Venice, Italy, cattycorner across the Grand Canal from San Marco.
 It was built as a tribute to the city’s delivery from the black plague.
 The unusual octagonal design by Baldassare Longhena was commissioned in 1630, consecrated in 1681, and completed in 1687.
 The mosaic floor is a symbolic reference to the Marian Rosary, with thirty roses ringing the center of the nave.
 Under the smaller dome, across the nave from the grand entry way, is the main chapel and altar dedicated to Santa Maria.
 There are six smaller chapels, three on either side of the main chapel, some decorated with paintings and frescoes by Titian and Tintoretto.